 The gift table full of baby items can also double as baby shower decor.
 Whether you ask guests to bring gifts wrapped or not, you can stack them neatly for everyone to see and appreciate.
 If you ask guests to bring a book instead of a card to build the baby’s library, you can also set them out so that their covers serve as baby shower decoration.
 Here’s how to suggest this idea in your baby shower invitations: “If you’ll be so kind, please bring a book that you’ve signed.
 Either well-loved or brand new, your book will always remind us of you.”

-Outdoor baby shower invitations
+Outdoor baby shower ideas (and invites to match)

 Meadow shower theme: If you’re hosting a spring baby shower in a local park, these floral invitations by Rifle Paper Co. can kick off the party in style.
 Day-of bring cheese, rose, frisbees, and maybe some premade flower crowns.